 For all human beings, our thoughts, emotions, and behaviors are fundamentally connected.
 Cognitive Behavioral Therapy (CBT) helps identify and modify dysfunctional thoughts and behaviors that underlie symptoms caused by psychological distress.
 CBT focuses on learning how to change our thoughts, and therefore behaviors, from negative and self-defeating to positive and self-affirming.

 Men and their families are educated on and encouraged to engage in 12-step mutual support programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
-Mutual Support groups complement and extend the effects of treatment, and provide men with support from a community of peers.
+Mutual Support groups complement and extend the benefits of Integrated Dual Disorder Treatment, and provide men with support from a community of peers.

 treatment of men with co-occurring mental illness